 The needle is now fully exposed.
-Proceed with caution.
+Proceed with caution and ensure not to bend the needle as you pull up the cap.

-Taking care not to point the Inserter at your face, inspect exposed needle to ensure that needle is straight, and not bent.
-If bent needle is observed, follow instructions in troubleshooting guide (see Section 6.0- Troubleshooting) to remove Patch from Inserter.
+6. Taking care not to point the Inserter at your face, inspect exposed needle to ensure that needle is straight, and not bent.
+If bent needle is observed, follow instructions in troubleshooting guide (see Section 6.0-Troubleshooting) to remove Patch from Inserter.